Sharing#

 • View the space avatar

 A guest cannot access the space itself, its collaborator list, events, or any files not included in the share-link.
 Guests have no write access.
+The identity of the collaborator who created the share-link (createdBy) and the share-link's label are not exposed to guests.

 Image